mayuri0192/Data-Science-Preparation-guide-and-plan/Machine learning algorithms/Interview q&a.md

 In boosting we consider shallow decision tree (decsion stump) which has Low Bias and High variance.

+**Boosting**: Decision stumps are commonly used in boosting algorithms like AdaBoost.
+In boosting, multiple decision stumps are trained sequentially, and each new stump focuses on the misclassified data points from the previous ones, gradually improving the overall predictive accuracy.

 ### Sequential Vs Parallel

 In Bagging, training is done parralelly.
 Data is divided into subsets and given to Bagging algorithm for parallel training.